TrukRoman/UserBankList/README.md

 User Bank List - test task

-Web-app for getting the richest user and sum of accounts
+Web-app for getting the richest user, sum of accounts, shows user data by id, all accounts

 1) download or clone repository
 2) input your url, username, password for db in /resources/app.properties